 CATCH UP WITH VIVALDO LIMA FROM BAHIA:

-In “The World of…” we’re flying around the world to visit inspiring individuals in the facility management field.
-This month we’re in Bahia, visiting Vivaldo Lima to talk about his fascinating experiences in Facility Management as well as his role during the Rio Olympics in 2016.
+In “The World of…” we're flying around the world to visit inspiring individuals in the facility management field.
+This month we're in Bahia, Brasil to visit Vivaldo Lima.
+We'll talk about his fascinating experiences in Facility Management as well as his role during the Rio Olympics in 2016.

 YES: Let's start out at the very beginning: can you please tell us who you are and what your background is?

 Vivaldo: “My name is Vivaldo and I am an Engineer and Project Management Professional.
 For the last twenty years I have gained executive experience in the management of large projects, start-ups and facilities, acquired in large national and multinational companies.
-I’m from the State of Bahia which is in Brazil and I live there with my family and three boys that I’m very proud of!”
+I'm from the State of Bahia which is in Brazil and I live there with my family and three boys!”

 Y: We know that Facility Management has a different meaning almost in every country.
 You are working on the “technical side” of Facility Management, often also called the hard services side.
 Can you explain what your current role is?